dl9sec/ArduinoSIP/README.md

 # ArduinoSIP
 Arduino SIP library with UDP communications.
 Original class and methods authored by Juergen Liegner (SIP protocoll not fully implemented).
-Can be used do do a SIP call through e.g. a FRITZ!Box.
+Can be used do do a notifying SIP call through e.g. a FRITZ!Box.

 # Prequisites